huang-yi/shadowfax/README.md

 ## Database Connection Pool

-Before using connection pools, you must enable Swoole coroutine and configure hook_flags:
+Before using database connection pools, you must enable Swoole coroutine and configure the hook_flags:

 ```yaml
 server: